umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/Organizations/index.md

 ## Payment History

-In the **Payment History** section, you can see the payment history for your organisation.
+In the **Payment History** section, you can see the payment history for your organization.

 ## Subscriptions